 You can read his entire journey to financial freedom, starting with his first article, written on April 6, 2011.
 He tells his own story and challenges readers to think about their own lives and how to affect change to move toward financial freedom.

-Best Wedding Planning Site
+* Best Personal Finance Blogs – Wedding Planning

 Jessica Bishop founded The Budget Savvy Bride in 2008 after planning her affordable wedding, and the site has grown to become the go-to resource for couples who want to have a beautiful wedding on a budget.